nicoandmee/NPIValidator/README.md

 # NPIValidator
-A tool for validating NPI (National Provider Identifier) Numbers
+A tool for validating NPI (National Provider Identifier) Numbers - Written in C#
-\nWritten in C#

 Usage: